Murder of Adam Anhang: Main suspect's flight to Europe

 In 2006, Ms. Vázquez-Rijos fled jurisdiction to Italy.
 While abroad, she sued in federal court the parents of Adam Anhang, claiming she had been cheated from inheriting his estate.
 However, in Áurea Vázquez-Rijos v.
-Abraham Anhang and Barbara Anhang, the US Federal court of appeals upheld a lower court verdict dismissing Ms. Vázquez-Rijos' claims to the estate due to failure to appear for second deposition, and noting that she had been indicted for involvement in the murder of her husband.
+Abraham Anhang and Barbara Anhang, the US Federal court of appeals upheld a lower court verdict dismissing Ms. Vázquez-Rijos’s claims to the estate due to failure to appear for second deposition, and noting that she had been indicted for involvement in the murder of her husband.

-Anhang's father Abraham, disbelieving the initial FBI case, hired the private investigator "Farouk" who was a Milan-based detective to track Vazquez-Rijos.
-Farouk reported back to the Anhang family that Vazquez-Rijos "felt bold enough to travel throughout Europe, including Gibraltar, France and England, always staying one step ahead of her pursuers."
+Anhang's father Abraham, disbelieving the initial FBI case, hired the private investigator "Farouk" who was a Milan-based detective to track Vázquez-Rijos.
+Farouk reported back to the Anhang family that Vázquez-Rijos "felt bold enough to travel throughout Europe, including Gibraltar, France and England, always staying one step ahead of her pursuers."
 Abraham explained, “She had access to three or four identity cards, she was using three or four different names, different hairstyles, different hair colourings.
 So by the time we found out she had been in another country, she had already left it.”
-Abraham's investigation was shared with the Puerto Rico FBI who reopened a case on Vazquez-Rijos.
+Abraham's investigation was shared with the Puerto Rico FBI who reopened a case on Vázquez-Rijos.

-While in exile in Florence, Vazquez-Rijos gave birth to twin girls with an Italian citizen.
+While in exile in Florence, Vázquez-Rijos gave birth to twin girls with an Italian citizen.
 This might have helped her avoid trial, since Italy bars the extradition of the mothers of Italian children, but the couple quickly separated after the father's family read stories about the "Black Widow of Puerto Rico" in the media and realized that she was that fugitive, and the father ultimately gained custody of the twins.
-In addition, according to US prosecutors, in June 2012, Ms Vázquez approached the Firenzebraica Jewish organisation in Florence with false paperwork to attempt to certify that she and her daughters were of Jewish descent, hoping to emigrate to Israel.
+In addition, according to US prosecutors, in June 2012, Ms. Vázquez-Rijos approached the Firenzebraica Jewish organisation in Florence with false paperwork to attempt to certify that she and her daughters were of Jewish descent, hoping to emigrate to Israel.
 The trial of Vázquez-Rijos remained stalled because of the reluctance of Italy to extradite individuals facing murder charges to countries who adjudicate the death penalty.
-This rationale has been applied to Ms Vázquez-Rijos, despite the fact she is not indicted in a capital case.
+This rationale has been applied to Ms. Vázquez-Rijos, despite the fact she is not indicted in a capital case.
 Capital punishment in Puerto Rico is forbidden by law.